Repatriation (cultural property): Greece

 Greece is seeking repatriation of the Elgin Marbles from the British Museum, taken from the Parthenon by the Earl of Elgin.
 Since 1816, the British Museum has held the Parthenon Marbles after purchasing them from the Earl of Elgin.
 The acquisition of the marbles was met with controversy in Britain, with some supporting the decision while others condemning it as vandalism.
 Despite requests for repatriation from the Greek government, the museum has been largely silent on the Marbles, though it has defended its right to own and display them.

 Greece is also seeking the return of the Winged Victory of Samothrace, a votive monument originally found on the island of Samothrace and sent to France's Louvre Museum in 1863.
-“If the French and the Louvre have a problem, we are ready to preserve and accentuate the Victory of Samothrace, if they return it to us,” said Deputy Minister of Foreign Affairs Akis Gerondopoulos said in 2013.
+"If the French and the Louvre have a problem, we are ready to preserve and accentuate the Victory of Samothrace, if they return it to us," said Deputy Minister of Foreign Affairs Akis Gerondopoulos in 2013.

+In 1997 Greece asked for the return of Las Incantadas, a group of four sculptures taken in 1864 from Salonica by Emmanuel Miller and placed in the Louvre.
+The request was rejected, so instead casts of them were brought from France in 2015, and are now displayed in the Archaeological Museum of Thessaloniki.

+Notable artefacts repatriated to Greece include the Palermo fragment from the Acropolis and a statuette of Terpsichore.